ysabelaelasar-cloud/project-lighthouse/docs/PRINCIPLES.md

 # 🏮 Lighthouse Principles

+## Our North Star

+Project Lighthouse exists to help people make better decisions—not perfect decisions.

+Success is not measured by eliminating symptoms or preventing every crash.

+Success is measured by helping users spend their limited energy on the people, experiences, and goals that matter most to them, while understanding the tradeoffs involved.

 > "Know your limits before your body has to teach them to you."

 These principles guide every design decision, feature request, algorithm, and recommendation within Project Lighthouse.